makerdao/community/governance/polls/Lower the Flash Mint Fee to 0% - August 30, 2021.md

 start_date: 2021-08-30T16:00:00
 end_date: 2021-09-02T16:00:00
 ---
-# Poll: Lower the Flash Mint Fee to 0% - August 30, 2021
+# Poll: Lower the Flash Mint Fee (toll) to 0% - August 30, 2021

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, August 30 at 16:00 UTC.